 Program Staff

-We employ a team of seven supervisors.
-They manage the shelter 24 hours a day, 365 days a year.
-We also have a talented kitchen staff providing a hot meal every day at 6pm.
-In addition to this paid staff, Heartbeat Denver utilizes volunteer team leaders who help supervisors manage the day-to-day shelter environment.
+We employ a team of seven paid supervisors, who help manage the shelter 24 hours/day, 365 days/year.
+Supervisors are bolstered by our talented kitchen staff, who prepare two hot, nutritious meals each and every day – breakfast and dinner.
+In addition to paid staff, Heartbeat Denver utilizes volunteer team leaders who assist supervisors in managing day-to-day shelter needs.

 Supervisors